-NBHA’s awareness campaign, 2Million2Many, highlights the two million bone breaks that occur in the U.S. every year and are not accidents, but signs of osteoporosis.
-The campaign was created to raise public awareness for the connection between bone breaks and osteoporosis.
-By issuing a clear and simple call to action to request a test for osteoporosis if you or a loved one age 50 or over breaks a bone, the campaign supports NBHA’s “20/20” vision to reduce fractures 20% by the year 2020.
+NBHA’s national awareness campaign, 2Million2Many, highlights the two million bone breaks that occur in the U.S. every year due to osteoporosis.
+Created in 2012, the campaign was designed to raise public awareness for the connection between bone breaks and osteoporosis and issue a clear and simple call to action for consumers and healthcare professionals alike: if it's 50+fracture, request a test.
+The campaign centers around Cast Mountain, a 12-foot tall by 12-foot wide mountain of casts built to represent the 5,500 bone breaks that occur in the U.S. every day due to osteoporosis.
+By raising awareness for the need to request a bone density test for anyone over age 50 who breaks a bone, the campaign supports NBHA's 20/20 vision to reduce fractures 20 percent by the year 2020.

 As part of NBHA’s “20/20” vision to reduce bone breaks 20% by the year 2020, NBHA is pursuing implementation of a Fracture Liaison Service (FLS) model of care in a number of health care settings, including Medicare, managed care, large hospitals systems and private payers.